ecmwf/ecflow/docs/rest_api.rst

 Implementation Details
 ----------------------

-Bsaically the API is a wrapper that transforms requests in web-syntax to ecflow syntax, and similarly transforming the results from plain-text to valid json.
+Basically the API is a wrapper that transforms requests in web-syntax to ecflow syntax, and similarly transforming the results from plain-text to valid json.